I’ve mentioned before that I’m someone who suffers from anxiety and depression. Unfortunately, I’ve also had my share of panic attacks.

 I know how hard it can be to stop a panic attack when you’re in the middle of it.

-I’ve had panic attacks privately in my home, in public around family and friends, laying in bed in the middle of the night.
+I’ve had panic attacks privately in my home, in public around family and friends, and laying in bed in the middle of the night.